 Of the approximately 1,942 acres of irrigated area within the District, about 79% is irrigated with reclaimed water.
-In the future, the District and its customers will continue to pursue conversion of the balance to reclaimed water, whenever feasible.
-More conversions are planned for 2020.
-All new development and most re-development within RCID is required to connect to and use reclaimed water for irrigation and other non-potable needs.
-Doing so helps to ensure sustainability of the drinking water supply, the Upper Floridan Aquifer, by reducing demands on this finite source of high quality and is visually indistinguishable from tap water.
-A comparison of the latest analysis of the reclaimed water to the drinking water standards is provided in the accompanying table.
-While the reclaimed water typically meets the drinking water standards, it is not and should not be used for consumption, cooking, bathing or body contact, in pools or spas, or to wash edible crops.
-These restrictions in use are due to the slightly higher risk of disease transmission or ingestion of contaminant(s) with reclaimed water than with potable water.
+In the future, the District and its customers will continue to pursue conversions of reclaimed water whenever feasible.
+All new development and redevelopment within RCID is required to connect and use reclaimed water for irrigation and other non-potable needs.
+Doing so helps to ensure sustainability of the drinking water supply, the Upper Floridian Aquifer, by reducing demands on this finite source of high quality water.